balupton/is-ember-ready-yet/README.md

 Want to bring your eslint configuration instead of their jshint configuration?
 Nope, the ember-cli is locked into their jshint setup. https://github.com/ember-cli/rfcs/pull/15

-### release sync
-Want to use the Ember 2.0 (the latest stable version)?
-Nope, despite the Ember 2.0 docs, the ember-cli will still install Ember v1.13. https://github.com/ember-cli/ember-cli/issues/4671

-The release sync between Ember, Ember Data, and Ember Core - all critical components of Ember, has never been resolved for the many years they've been around - they are never stable, documented, and released together.

-As far as I'm concerned, this is the main reason why ember is vapourware. [original tweet](https://twitter.com/balupton/status/538911146317606912)

 ## annoyances